changetocoding/CSharpJames/Assignment02-GSA.md

 ## Part 3 Console App
 Create a console app that:

 1. Given a list of strategies returns a time series of monthly capital values for the strategies.
+You must support the abilty to specify more than 1 strategy.

 e.g. Command:
 ```